 Where to Stay in the Outer Banks with Kids

 Not only do you need to pick a town, but you also have to determine whether you want to stay in a rental home or a resort.
 Rental homes are more prevalent.
 Some of the major agencies include Twiddy and OBX Lodging.
-Though, there are more than 50 local agencies in addition to sites like Airbnb and VRBO.
-That being said, resorts such as the Sanderling Resort, Oasis Suites Hotel, TownPlace Suites Kill Devil Hills, and Hilton Garden Inn Kitty Hawk all put your room steps from the beach in a more traditional hotel setting.
+Though, there are more than 50 local agencies in addition to home rental sites like Vrbo.
+That being said, resorts such as the Sanderling Resort, Oasis Suites Hotel, TownePlace Suites by Marriott Outer Banks Kill Devil Hills, and Hilton Garden Inn Outer Banks/Kitty Hawk all put your room steps from the beach in a more traditional hotel setting.

 For our first stay in the Outer Banks as a family, we decided on Duck – it had a smaller-town feel compared to some of the more expansive areas to the south, offering a house walkable to both the beach and the center of town, and is the home of the original Duck Donuts, which is a family favorite!
 We found many rental houses that had kid-friendly amenities (in our case a swing set and a sandbox) as the Outer Banks caters to families.